 Antegrade pyelography uses special contrast agent (dye) to produce detailed X-ray pictures of the upper urinary tract (kidney and ureter).
-It is commonly used to diagnose conditions including hydronephrosis, ureteropelvic junction obstruction and obstruction of the ureters.
+It is commonly used to diagnose conditions including hydronephrosis, ureteropelvic junction (UPJ) obstruction and obstruction of the ureters.

 This test is performed in a hospital radiology department or in a health care provider's office by a radiologist or X-ray technician.
 The kidneys will initially be examined with an ultrasound probe or a CT scan.
 After they are located, the overlying skin will be anesthetized and a needle will be passed directly into the kidney.
 This needle is used to inject dye to outline the renal collection system (part of the urinary tract draining urine between the kidney and bladder) on X-ray images and detect any blockages or obstructions.